m-rbt01/calculator/solution-plan.md

 ENDFUNCTION

 FUNCTION edit TAKES edit container edit id
-    IF active output IS an empty string THEN
+    IF active output IS NOT an empty string THEN
-        RETURN out of function
-    ENDIF
         IF id IS clear THEN
             CALL clear function
         ENDIF
         ELSEIF id IS backspace THEN
             CALL backspace function
         ENDELSEIF
+    ENDIF
 ENDFUNCTION

 LISTEN for digits container click event